xoff00/xoff00.github.io/README.md

-# YAPOTI - Yet Another Place On The Internet for someone's collected stuff.
+# Yet another place on the Internet for someone's collected stuff.

 Posts:
 <ul>